-The project began in 1940 and after a couple of false starts settled on a split trail design and provided with a 4 wheeled Carriage Transport Wagon on to which it could be lifted or winched when required to move.
+The project for the 240 mm Howitzer M1 began in 1940 and after a couple of false starts, settled on a split trail design.
+It was provided with a 4 wheeled Carriage Transport Wagon on to which it could be lifted or winched when required to move.
 The barrel was also carried on a transport wagon.
 These early designs were later replaced by 6 wheeled versions.
 Towing was undertaken by the Tractor High-Speed M6 or various redundant tanks fitted with towing gear.

 Howitzer M1 on Carriage M1

 |Total Length||331 inches|

 |Recoil System||Hydropneumatic, constant, 56 inches|